KikainekoMocker

 Executing from Text User Interface

-Ordinarily, KikainekoMocker is to be used as an Eclipse Plugin, but it can be called from a text format.
+Ordinarily, KikainekoMocker is to be used as an Eclipse Plugin,

 The MockMaker class is used.